Anima Anandkumar

 Animashree (Anima) Anandkumar is the Bren Professor of Computing at California Institute of Technology.
+She is also the co-founder of Accelerated Understanding.
 Previously, she was a senior director of Machine Learning research at NVIDIA and a principal scientist at Amazon Web Services.
 Her research considers tensor-algebraic methods, deep learning and non-convex problems.

 Education and early career

 Anandkumar was born in Mysore.
 Her parents are both engineers, and her grandfather was a mathematician.
 Her great-great-grandfather was the Sanskrit scholar R. Shamasastry.
 She began to study Bharatanatyam and she learnt this style of dancing for many years.
 She studied electrical engineering at the Indian Institute of Technology Madras and graduated in 2004.
 She attended Cornell University for her graduate studies, earning a PhD under the supervision of Lang Tong in 2009.
 Her first project looked at distributed statistical estimation.
 She was an IBM Fellow at Cornell University between 2008 and 2009.
 Her thesis considered Scalable Algorithms for Distributed Statistical Inference.
 During her PhD she worked in the networking group at IBM on end-to-end service-level transactions.
 She was a postdoctoral scholar at Massachusetts Institute of Technology until 2010, where she worked in the Stochastic Systems Group with Alan Willsky.